Iltotore/iron/docs/_docs/getting-started.md

 - [Iron Type](reference/iron-type.md): the core data type of Iron.
 - [Constraint](reference/constraint.md): to create your own constraints.
 - [Refinement Methods](reference/refinement.md): to use constraints and refine values.
+- [New types](reference/newtypes.md): to encapsulate business refined types.